UPDATED for 2018-19 SEASON

 The departure windows at which you stamp out of Thailand are on the left hand side and with this done, there is then just a short walk through no-mans land to the Cambodian side, their visa window being the furthest one along.
 You get the visa here and then go back a window to be stamped in.

-Visas at Had Lek are 1,300bt upwards.
-Dollars are, in theory, not accepted but if you do offer them $30 (the correct dollar price), after some horsetrading and payment or non payment of an additional 200bt to 300bt, the visa will ultimately be issued at the $30 price.
+Visas at Had Lek are 1,600bt to 1,700bt.
+Dollars are, in theory, not accepted but if you do offer the $35 (the correct dollar price), after some horsetrading and payment or non payment of an additional 200bt to 300bt, the visa will ultimately be issued at the $35 price.
 There is a 100bt charge for a photo if you do not have one.
-E-visas, the simplest choice, are now accepted for entry and exit.
+E-visas, the simplest choice, are now accepted for entry and exit – see below.

-Ignore the health check completely and carry your own baggage.
+Ignore the health check completely and always carry your own baggage.

-Koh Chang to Siem Reap via Ayarnya Prathet (Poipet)
+Koh Chang to and from Siem Reap via Aranya Prathet (Poipet) Border – Cambodia Travel

 Aranya Prathet (Poipet, on the Cambodian side) is about 4 hours from the ferries and is the principal border crossing for Siem Reap.
 With its heat, dust, dirt, crowds and scams, it has a wholly warranted terrible reputation.
 It is also the main crossing point for transport coming out from Bangkok, casino buses as well as tours to Siem Reap, so it is phenomenally busy.
 Expect long delays and pushy touts rather than friendly Welcome to Cambodia greetings.

-From Koh Chang via Aranya Prathet (Poipet) to Siem Reap – Travel and Scams
+From Koh Chang via Aranya Prathet (Poipet) Border to Siem Reap – Travel and Scams

-From Koh Chang, through tickets to Siem Reap are available at 600bt on share or join minibuses.
-These pick-up from your resort around 07.00am, getting the 08.30am Centrepoint ferry, with the price of the ticket included.
+From Koh Chang, through tickets to Siem Reap are available at as low as 500bt on share minibuses.
+These pick-up from your resort around 6.30am to 07.50am, getting the 08.30am Centrepoint ferry, with the price of the ticket included.
 There will be a 30 to 45 minute LPG stop shortly after leaving the ferry.
 There is a change of vehicle at the border, journey time to reach there around 4 hours.

-Journey time from the border to Siem Reap is 2.5 to 3 hours.
+Journey time from the border to Siem Reap is 2.5 hours.
 Cambodian driving, by the way, is something you will remember and recount for many years to come.

-From Siem Reap via Aranya Prathet (Poipet) to Koh Chang – Travel
+From Siem Reap via Aranya Prathet (Poipet) Border to Koh Chang – Travel

 If doing it by minibus, the journey time is longer but the price only $12-$15 including the ferry ticket, with a big bus transporting you to the border and then a minibus to the pier at Centrepoint.
 For an additional 100bt to 150bt, the minibus will offer to take you to your resort.
 You will likely be on the last ferry at 19.30.

-The visa is 1,200bt or $30 and you can get this just after the archway at the Cambodian Visa Office.
+The visa is 1,600bt to 1,700bt or $35 and you can get this just after the archway at Cambodian Immigration.
 As with Had Lek, if you do not have a photo, a 100bt charge is levied.
 The best advice is fill in the forms here and only here, ignoring any coercion to do it earlier at the now infamous ‘restaurant’ a km or so back.
 There is an additional fee of 100bt for being in the system which you can refuse to pay, but you will then be made to wait until those that have paid it, are processed.
-Contrary to advice given elsewhere, we are finding with our private transfers that the fast track service for 200bt can sometimes help, but it is only sometimes.
+Contrary to advice given elsewhere, the fast track service for 200bt to 300bt may indeed speed things up.

 E-visas are accepted for entry and exit and take you out of the scam nonsense all together, but not necessarily the wait.
 Do not change money anywhere near the border or in any restaurants along the way.

-Koh Chang to Battambang via Ban Pakard (Phsar Prom)
+Koh Chang to and from Battambang via Ban Pakkard (Phsar Prom) Border – Cambodia Travel

-Ban Pakard (Phsar Prom on the Cambodian side) is a very quiet border crossing, ideal for getting to Battambang.
+Ban Pakkard (Phsar Prom on the Cambodian side) is a very quiet border crossing, ideal for getting to Battambang.
 It is not served direct from Koh Chang unless by private transfer.

 To get there by public transport, travel by bus from Trat Bus Station to Chantaburi Bus Station, 1 hour at 60bt and then seek out the ‘casino’ minibus company near the river by KP Grande Hotel, which runs direct to the border for 150bt, journey time of 2 hours, 09.30am to 12.30pm.
-From the border, there are share taxis for $15 or 300bt direct to Battambang, journey time of 1.5 hours.
+From the border, there are share taxis for $20 to $25 direct to Battambang, journey time of 1.5 hours.
 Alternatively, you can take a motodup to Pailin for 100bt and take the share taxis for 200bt per person or 400bt for 2 seats.

 Doing the trip in reverse simply means arriving at the border in time to catch one of the casino minibuses on its return to Chantaburi, with all prices the same.